Tejaswinidindalakoppa/java/README.md

 # java
-All files related to java are stored here for future reference.
+All Java resources are archived here for streamlined access and future consultations.